JuliaLang/julia/stdlib/Random/docs/src/index.md

 The API for 1) is quite functional, but is relatively recent so it may still have to evolve in subsequent releases of the `Random` module.
 For example, it's typically sufficient to implement one `rand` method in order to have all other usual methods work automatically.

 The API for 2) is still rudimentary, and may require more work than strictly necessary from the implementor, in order to support usual types of generated values.

 ### Generating random values of custom types

 There are two categories: generating values from a type (e.g. `rand(Int)`), or from a collection (e.g. `rand(1:3)`).
 The simple cases are explained first, and more advanced usage is presented later.
+We assume here that the choice of algorithm is independent of the RNG, so we use `AbstractRNG` in our signatures.

 #### Generating values from a type